 The ELCA Young Adults in Global Mission program invites ELCA young adults ages 21-29 into a transformative, year-long journey in international service.
-In 2016-2017, five young adult missionaries are representing the Saint Paul Area Synod abroad.
+In 2017-2018, two young adult missionaries are representing the Saint Paul Area Synod abroad.

-Erika Storvick of Resurrection Lutheran in Woodbury is serving in Madagascar.
+Rachel Mann of Our Savior Lutheran Church in Circle Pines is serving in Madagascar.

 Rachel Mann grew up in Lino Lakes and has been an involved member at Our Savior's Lutheran Church in Circle Pines for most of her life.
 She graduated from Centennial High School before heading off to the Upper Peninsula for college.
 Rachel attended Northern Michigan University, where she played in the marching band, tutored in the campus Writing Center, volunteered at events on and off campus, studied abroad in Paris, and student taught in New Zealand.
 She just graduated this past May with degrees in Secondary English and French Education.
 During all four of her college summers, she worked at Camp Emmaus in Menahga, Minnesota.
 Rachel loves exploring the great outdoors, hammocking, reading, writing, spending time with family and friends, and venturing out of her comfort zone.
 She could not be more excited to serve as a YAGM volunteer in Fianarantsoa, Madagascar and cannot wait for all the adventures in store this year!